 Most of WPI's students, faculty, and staff use keycards or keys to access buildings and rooms on campus.
-The lock shop in the Facilities Office maintains the central key control at WPI, but each community member must share in the responsibility to maintain security for all WPI students, staff, faculty, and property.
-Brass keys are issued by Residential Services to all students who live in a residence hall or by the Facilities Office on an as- needed basis to any other building.
+The lock shop in the Facilities Department maintains the central key control at WPI, but all WPI community members share in the responsibility to maintain security for all WPI students, staff, faculty, and property.
+Brass keys are issued by Residential Services to certain students who live in a residence hall or by the Facilities Office on an as-needed basis to any other building.

-Lost or stolen Keys
+Lost or Stolen Keys

 Lost or stolen keys should be reported to the WPI Police Department immediately.
-A report will then be documented and forwarded to the Customer Service Center in the Facilities Department at 508-831-5500.
+A report will then be documented and forwarded to the Customer Service Center in the Facilities Department.
 Keys issued are nontransferable.
-WPI will prosecute unauthorized persons found trespassing on university property or found in possession of unauthorized keys, keycards, or access codes.
+WPI will prosecute unauthorized persons found trespassing on University property or found in possession of unauthorized keys, keycards, or access codes.